-&lt;sup>352 Here we are using the terminology from Otto Sandrock & Jean J. du Plessis, The German System of Supervisory Codetermination by Employees, in GERMAN CORPORATE GOVERNANCE IN INTERNATIONAL AND EUROPEAN CONTEXT 167, 169 (Jean J. du Plessis et al., eds., 3d ed.
+&lt;sup>312 The term "codetermination" actually describes two very different features of German corporations, and we are using the terminology from Otto Sandrock & Jean J. du Plessis, The German System of Supervisory Codetermination by Employees, in GERMAN CORPORATE GOVERNANCE IN INTERNATIONAL AND EUROPEAN CONTEXT 167, 169 (Jean J. du Plessis et al. eds., 3d ed.
 2017).
+"Social codetermination" involves employee representation on shop-level works councils at all companies with at least five in place for decades as part of a large, modern economy, making it an exemplar.